Ygallo/book-club/README.md

 ## Agile Methodology

-Github projects was used to manage the development process using an agile approach.
-Please see link to project board [here](https://github.com/users/Ygallo/projects/3)
+GitHub projects were used to manage the development process using an agile approach.
+Please see a link to the project board [here](https://github.com/users/Ygallo/projects/3)

 ## Data Model